 Timeline & Recruitment Schedule –

 PNM Recruitment Booklet – This booklet is given to all Potential New Members prior to the recruitment process.
 It includes information about sorority recruitment, such as profiles of each participating sorority, an overview of the week, tips on what to wear and pages for taking notes.
 PNMs are encouraged to bring these booklets with them each day so they can keep track of their schedules and notes.
-A digital version of the booklet will be posted here in November.
+The digital version of the booklet is available here.

-Chapters are permitted to recruit up to a designated number voted upon annually by the Panhellenic Council.
-Chapters with available membership spots can take members continually throughout the year until they fill these spots.
+Chapters are permitted to recruit up to a designated number approved each semester by the Panhellenic Council.
+Chapters with available membership spots can take members continually throughout the semester until they fill these spots.
 When we become aware of these organizations, we will post this information here.